-The AWE technique is the most common strategy for CTO-PCI and polymer-jacketed guidewires are most frequently used to implement this strategy.
+The AWE technique is the most common strategy for CTO-PCI, and polymer-jacketed guidewires are most frequently used to implement this strategy.
 Although Karatasakis et al[12] recently reported that the use of stiff polymer-jacketed guidewires results in a high CTO crossing rate without increasing the incidence of MACE or perforation[12], we found that a soft, tapered polymer-jacketed Fielder XT (Figure 1) guidewire was also effective in crossing the occlusion.
-Consistent with our results, the Euro-CTO club has recommended starting with a soft (tip load < 1 g), tapered polymer-jacketed guidewire, not only because of high success rates but also because of low risk of distal vessel damage if the wire fails to cross the lesion[13].
-The existence of microchannels, which partly or completely connecting from the proximal cap to the distal end of CTO lesions[14] (Figure 2A), has also been reported to predict procedural success[15].
-Single wiring displays a high success rate as the initial PCI strategy for CTO of the LAD and is generally performed with a tapered guidewire such as Fielder XT[16] (Figure 2B).
-The diameter of the Fielder XT guidewire is 230 µm while the diameters of the microchannels range from 160 to 230 µm[14].
+Consistent with our results, the Euro-CTO club has recommended starting with a soft (tip load < 1 g), tapered polymer-jacketed guidewire, not only because of high success rates but also because of the low risk of distal vessel damage if the wire fails to cross the lesion[13].
+The existence of microchannels, which partly or completely connect from the proximal cap to the distal end of CTO lesions[14] (Figure 2A), has also been reported to predict procedural success[15].
+Single wiring displays a high success rate as the initial PCI strategy for CTO of the LAD, and is generally performed with a tapered guidewire such as Fielder XT[16] (Figure 2B).
+The diameter of the Fielder XT guidewire is 230 µm, while the diameters of the microchannels range from 160 to 230 µm[14].
 Therefore, it is reasonable to select Fielder XT as the initial guidewire.
 Additionally, microchannels frequently end at the sidewall of the coronary artery or connect to the side branches far proximal to the distal end of the CTO lesion.
 Some of these microchannels may run longitudinally through the lesion from the proximal to the distal lumen for up to 85% of the total length of the CTO (Figure 2A).
-The initial soft, tapered polymer-jacketed guidewire can easily enter the proximal cap through microchannels, but the wire frequently goes into the sidewall of the coronary artery and results in forming intimal dissection (Figure 2C) or goes into the side branches of the occlusion segment (Figure 2D).
-In such situations, the parallel wire technique, which based on a middle-hard guidewire with a tapered tip, is the best approach to solve the problem.
+The initial soft, tapered polymer-jacketed guidewire can easily enter the proximal cap through microchannels, but the wire frequently goes into the sidewall of the coronary artery and results in forming intimal dissection (Figure 2C).
+It may also go into the side branches of the occlusion segment (Figure 2D).
+In such situations, the parallel wire technique, which is based on a middle-hard guidewire with a tapered tip, is the best approach to solve the problem.
 First, the initial guidewire in the false lumen or side branch is left both as a marker and to obstruct the false channel.
-Second, a second tapered guidewire is used to trace the exact pathway as the first wire.
-After the tip of the second guidewire reaches the point where the first guidewire appeared to divert from the true lumen, the tip of the second guidewire is intentionally direct into the true lumen (Figure 2E and F).
+Second, a second tapered guidewire is used to trace the exact path as the first wire.
+After the tip of the second guidewire reaches the point where the first guidewire appeared to divert from the true lumen, the tip of the second guidewire is intentionally directed into the true lumen (Figure 2E and F).
 In this case, the second guidewire usually has a high crossing rate and a low side branch occlusion rate.
-If the second guidewire fails to enter the true lumen, the AWE strategy for CTO will usually involves switching from a middle-hard guidewire with a tapered tip to a stiff guidewire with a tapered tip.
-If the initial guidewire had already crossed the occlusion segment and entered the subintimal region of the distal cap (Figure 2G), an anterograde dissection reentry (ADR) strategy can be employed, which is usually attempted to minimize the length of the dissection by reentry into the distal true lumen using a stiff guidewire with a tapered tip immediately after the distal cap of the occlusion segment (Figure 2H).
+If the second guidewire fails to enter the true lumen, the AWE strategy for CTO will usually involve switching from a middle-hard guidewire with a tapered tip to a stiff guidewire with a tapered tip.
+If the initial guidewire had already crossed the occlusion segment and entered the subintimal region of the distal cap (Figure 2G), an anterograde dissection reentry (ADR) strategy can be employed.
+This is usually attempted to minimize the length of the dissection by reentry into the distal true lumen using a stiff guidewire with a tapered tip immediately after the distal cap of the occlusion segment (Figure 2H).
 If an initial stiff guidewire has been used to puncture the proximal cap, it is important to downgrade to a soft, tapered polymer-jacketed guidewire, such as Fielder XT, to reduce the risk of perforation and increase the chance of tracking the vessel[17].